-In case you plan a trip to the city in the near future, congrats, you are going to have such an amazing time!
-But now you might be wondering where to stay in Medellin for the best experience for your budget and preferences, am I right?
+Being Colombia’s second-largest city, you be wondering where to stay in Medellin for the best experience for your budget and preferences, am I right?
 No need to worry, as I got you covered!

-So let’s get to it and find out which are the best areas and hotels to stay in Medellin.
-Are you ready?
-Let’s go!
+So let’s get to it and find out which are the best areas and hotels to stay in Medellin… and once you’re done, don’t forget to book your favorite accommodation in advance so you secure yourself a spot in this great city!

 - If you’re in a hurry…